-This paper proposes adding two new execution policies to the Parallelism TS and P0075R0.
+This paper proposes adding two new execution policies to the Parallelism TS and P0075R1.
 These policies add support for execution with relaxed sequencing restricted to a single OS thread:

-A unseq_execution_policy and constant unseq analogous to the other policy types and constants in the Parallelism TS, with sequencing semantics similar to parallel_vector_execution_policy, but limited to a single OS thread.
+A unsequenced_execution_policy and constant unseq analogous to the other policy types and constants in the Parallelism TS, with sequencing semantics similar to parallel_vector_execution_policy, but limited to a single OS thread.

-A vec_execution_policy and constant vec that is similar to the policy above, but guarantees stronger sequencing, compatible with classic work in the field of vectorization.
-This policy is restricted to the indexed-based loop templates proposed in P0075R0.
+A vector_execution_policy and constant vec that is similar to the policy above, but guarantees stronger sequencing, compatible with classic work in the field of vectorization.
+This policy is restricted to the indexed-based loop templates proposed in P0075R1.

 The first policy is strictly weaker than the second.
 The following lattice summarizes the strength of their guarantees relative to each other and existing policies, with the weakest guarantees at the top.